MahdiAll99/MEDimage/docs/input_data.rst

   type of the modality used or gives it a name to help differentiate scans with the same modality (Imaging scan name).
 It should be in alphanumeric characters only.
 For example, ``'T1'`` or ``'T2'`` for ``'MRI'`` scans.
 It is also referred to in the :doc:`../csv_file` of the dataset as ``ImagingScanName``.

+- **ROI name**: Only found in RTStruct files and referenced in the ``StructureSetROISequence`` field of the DICOM header, under the attribute ``ROIName``.
+  A name given to every region of interest (ROI) to describe or to label an area of significance.
+Since imaging volumes can have multiple ROIs therefore you should specify the ones to use in the analysis in the :doc:`../csv_file` of the dataset under the ``ROIName`` column. ``MEDimage`` has no conventions over this field, but we recommend referring to the full dataset ROI label within each ROI name.
+For example, suppose we have a dataset of *Giant Cell
+  Tumor* brain cancer, we suggest ``"GCT"`` as an ROI label for our dataset and if we have a scan with two ROIs ``Mass`` and ``Swelling``, then the appropriate ROIname for each one of them is ``"{GCT_Mass}"`` and ``"{GCT_Swelling}"`` respectively as it refers the hte dataset's chosen ROI label.

 NIfTI
 -----